pedrovgs/Renderers/README.md

 Are you bored of creating adapters again and again when you have to implement a ``ListView`` or a ``RecyclerView``?

-Are you bored of using ``ViewHolders`` and create getView/onCreateViewHolder/onBindViewHolder methods with thousand of lines full of if/else if/else sentences?
+Are you bored of using ``ViewHolders`` and create getView/onCreateViewHolder/onBindViewHolder methods with thousands of lines full of if/else if/else sentences?

 **Renderers is an Android library created to avoid all the Adapter/ListView/RecyclerView boilerplate** needed to create a new adapter and all the spaghetti code that developers used to create following the ``ViewHolder`` classic implementation.